AhmedAymannn/Shopvibe/README.md

 - **Swagger**: API documentation.

 ## License
-This project is licensed under the MIT License.
+This project is copyrighted, and all rights are reserved.
+Unauthorized use, modification, or distribution is prohibited.